 So, over time the villi in the intestines become inflamed and irritated by the large macromolecules of the improperly digested food, due to lack of HCL and enzymes (and quite possibly improper chewing and not eating in a relaxed state).
 The villi are the large absorptive surfaces of the intestinal tract, they look like little fingers that line the gut.
 So these undigested molecules of food, especially proteins, start to penetrate the intestinal mucous membrane.
 The villi become damaged and even impaired, so instead of long flowy fingers they turn into little nubs.
 When this occurs the body can no longer defend against invaders and pathogens, thereby allowing them to get into the bloodstream.
 Once in the bloodstream, the immune system assumes that they are foreign to the body and begins to produce antibodies against them.
 It is this reaction that produces the symptoms of allergies that can cause asthma or a stuffy nose.
 Who knew that the issues in your nose and lungs had to do with what is going on in your intestines?
 Remember, our gut houses the majority of our immune system.
 It is wise to always look to the gut when dealing with immune responses.

 Basically, sinus infections are a reflection of what is going wrong in both the small intestines as well as the sinuses themselves.
 A chronic fungal infection in the gut can very well be related to chronic sinus infections.
 So, that tells me, that my gut health was very poor during that long year of chronic sinus infections, and likely my son’s is now too because of it (he actually has very bad gas and trouble gaining any weight, any surprise?
-But more about him later.)
+But more about him later).
 It is all evident to me, that my gut health has greatly improved since I no longer get sinus infections like I once did.
-However, I clearly need to do so more healing. (this is one of the reason that I plan to do the GAPS protocol, learning all this led me to resolve to take it on again, despite having lots of healing successes, I know I have more work to do).
-Often times with chronic sinus infections people take antibiotics (I never did, thankfully!), this only leads to further gut/intestinal dysbiosis, namely in the small intestine.
+However, I clearly need to do so more healing.
+Often times with chronic sinus infections people take antibiotics (I never did, thankfully), this only leads to further gut/intestinal dysbiosis, namely in the small intestine.
 If you read my post the other day, ‘What’s Going On In My World‘, you may recall me talking about my small intestines being a trouble spot for me.
 This all makes a lot of sense to me now as I correlate the past sinus issues to seeing that my internal terrain is not quite up to par.
 Part of the reason I believe that I have seen some healing is due to all the enzyme rich fermented foods I eat.
 Now that I am taking hydrochloric acid regularly, I hope to stop any further dysbiosis from occurring.
-And in the meantime, I plan to repair my poor damaged villi by healing my gut through foods and the GAPS protocol. (as well as continuing on with taking l-glutamine.)
+And in the meantime, I plan to repair my poor damaged villi by healing my gut through foods and the GAPS protocol (as well as continuing on with taking l-glutamine).

 With all that explained, by all means use preventative measures such as a Neti-Pot to help deal with possible sinus infections or to help keep the nasal passages clean and irrigated.
 Even putting probiotics and other helpful herbal solutions can be of benefit to cleansing the sinus cavity of pathogens and bacteria.
 Since the cavities are rather large and subject very easily to debris, dander and pathogens, it’s wise to assist them and keep them well irrigated.
 If you are prone to any kind of sinus maladies, it would be wise to purchase a neti-pot and use it often.
 Here is the one I use - the Himalayan Institute’s Neti-pot;